 Host: Pierre Rigaus Charleus

+Traveling brings out the best in people.
+We become more aware of different cultures, people, foods, music, etc. On a hot summer day under the Haiti sun at Wahoo Bay Beach resort in Port-au-Prince, we befriended a group of young men.
 We ate, danced, sang and others joined in.
 The power of music brought people in from all parts of the beach and pool.
 It was beautiful!
-It is such an incredible feeling to know that the good word about Haiti is spreading!
 We had such a wonderful day and I captured just a little bit of all the fun we had below.
 Enjoy!

 I was lucky enough to meet Julien J and Jean at a meeting one day where I mentioned The Real Haiti blog.
 They gave me a copy of the single and here it is below!
 I love it!!!
 The music is original, fresh and has a great beat.
 Please feel free to listen to it and make comments!